talonhub/community/README.md

    git clone https://github.com/talonhub/community community
    ```

-Note that it is also possible to install knausj by [downloading and extracting a zip file](#alternate-installation-method-zip-file), but this approach is discouraged because it makes it more difficult to keep track of any changes you may make to your copy of the files.
+Note that it is also possible to install `community` by [downloading and extracting a zip file](#alternate-installation-method-zip-file), but this approach is discouraged because it makes it more difficult to keep track of any changes you may make to your copy of the files.

 ### Windows